Assessing Mixed-Dominance in Your Voice Teacher

 A tutorial!

-1. In your mind’s eye, draw a line from the center of the forehead downward between the eyes to the tip of the nose, and then downward through the center of the mouth to the chin.
-You will be dividing the teacher’s face into two halves: the left side and the right side, the nose in the middle.
+In your mind’s eye, draw a line from the center of the forehead downward between the eyes to the tip of the nose and then downward through the center of the mouth to the chin.
+You will divide the teacher’s face into two halves: the left and right sides, the nose in the middle.

-5. Observe what happens in the face and the large muscle surrounding the mouth.
+Observe what happens in the face and the large muscle (orbicularis oris) surrounding the mouth.
 Repeated and patient observation will reveal a pattern.

 Find The Ear and the Voice by Alfred Tomatis and When Listening Comes Alive by Paul Madaule and for additional context and information.